 Marga Carrió, Vistes Puig des Teix (CC BY 2.0)

-Much of the Deià’s charm lies in its laid-back vibe and blissful surroundings and most visitors come here for relaxation.
-Sitting on terraces and admiring the impressive views of the blue sea and stunning mountains is pretty much what it is about.
+Much of the Deia’s charm lies in its laid-back vibe and blissful surroundings, which is why most visitors come here for relaxation.
+Sitting on terraces and admiring the impressive views of the blue sea and stunning mountains is pretty much what it is all about.

 Mike McBride, Coast of Deia (CC BY-NC 2.0)

-The rich landscapes in and around Deià also makes it a rewarding area for a walking holiday, allowing to enjoy nature both during and outside the summer season.
+The rich landscapes in and around Deia also makes it a rewarding area for walks, allowing you to enjoy nature all year round.
 It is a perfect base to escape into the Sierra de Tramuntana mountains along the extensive network of footpaths and ancient mule tracks that cover this part of the island.

 Alexander Hahn (CC BY-ND 2.0)